How to be Proactive During the Q1 Ad Spend Slowdown

 This is almost always the best-performing quarter of the year.
 Performance starts around yearly averages near the beginning of the quarter but steadily climbs through December.
 The last week of December usually sags, as ad providers have spent their budgets and take an industry-wide holiday.

-Don’t let Q1 keep you down.
+Don’t let Q1 bring you down.
 Don’t panic over declining rates.
 Remember, everyone’s in the same boat, and we all see these drastic changes.
 You are not alone!

 Let us know in the comments what things you have done this year–or in the past–to help cushion your Q1 earnings.